wubigo/wubigo.github.io/back/content/post/High-Performance-Browser-Networking/index.md

  • Disable TLS compression on your server.
  • Configure SNI support on your server.
  • Configure OCSP stapling on your server.
- • Append HTTP Strict Transport Security header
+ • Append HTTP Strict Transport Security header.